-The best know example of super-peer selection in a peer-to-peer application is the gnutella [19] protocol for selection of ultrapeers - peers with sufficient bandwidth and processing power to serve as proxies for other peers.
+The best know example of super-peer selection in a peerto-peer application is the gnutella [19] protocol for selection of ultrapeers - peers with sufficient bandwidth and processing power to serve as proxies for other peers.
 The use of ultrapeers reduces network traffic and speeds up content delivery.
 In gnutella, any peer can select itself as an ultrapeer if it meets the following requirements: it has been up for at least 5 minutes, has high bandwidth, sufficient processing power, able to handle a large number of simultaneous TCP connections, and if not behind any firewall or NAT.
 The ultrapeer selection protocol dynamically adjusts the number of super-peers as follows: if a leaf peer cannot find an ultrapeer with free slots, it can promote itself to be an ultrapeer.
-Ultrapeers also can downgrade themselves when they are no longer serving as any leaf nodes, or through negotiation with nearby peers.
+Ultrapeers also can downgrade themselves when they are no longer serve as any leaf nodes, or through negotiation with nearby peers.
 In term of cluster size, there is a tradeoff between aggregate and individual load.
 It is good to choose a cluster size that is small enough to keep a reasonable individual load and provide reliability to the system, but large enough to avoid the knee in aggregate load when cluster size is small.
-For PALMS-SP, we employ a simple heuristic protocol for superpeer selection.